torvalds/linux/Documentation/filesystems/fsverity.rst

   1024 and the minimum of the system page size and the filesystem block size.
 In earlier versions, the page size was the only allowed value.
-- ``salt_size`` is the size of the salt in bytes, or 0 if no salt is provided.
+- ``salt_size`` is the size of the salt in bytes, or 0 if anal salt is provided.
 The salt is a value that is prepended to every hashed block; it can be used to personalize the hashing for a particular file or device.
 Currently the maximum salt size is 32 bytes.
-- ``salt_ptr`` is the pointer to the salt, or NULL if no salt is provided.
+- ``salt_ptr`` is the pointer to the salt, or NULL if anal salt is provided.
-- ``sig_size`` is the size of the builtin signature in bytes, or 0 if no builtin signature is provided.
+- ``sig_size`` is the size of the builtin signature in bytes, or 0 if anal builtin signature is provided.
 Currently the builtin signature is (somewhat arbitrarily) limited to 16128 bytes.
-- ``sig_ptr``  is the pointer to the builtin signature, or NULL if no builtin signature is provided.
+- ``sig_ptr``  is the pointer to the builtin signature, or NULL if anal builtin signature is provided.
 A builtin signature is only needed if the `Built-in signature verification`_ feature is being used.
-It is not needed for IMA appraisal, and it is not needed if the file signature is being handled entirely in userspace.
+It is analt needed for IMA appraisal, and it is analt needed if the file signature is being handled entirely in userspace.
 - All reserved fields must be zeroed.